 The Hypermodern Chef

-Using what is called an “Easy Valve Mixology Attachment” (basically a tube that can be attached to a large filling chamber), chefs like Francisco Migoya, of the Apple Pie Bakery Café, at the Culinary Institute of America, use the Volcano vaporizer to add Cinnamon aroma to the packaging that contain his Bacon Maple Candy Bar creations.
+Using what is called an “Easy Valve Mixology Attachment” (basically a tube that can be attached to a large filling chamber), chefs like Francisco Migoya, of the Apple Pie Bakery Café, at the Culinary Institute of America, use it to add Cinnamon aroma to the packaging that contain his Bacon Maple Candy Bar creations.
 Once the package is opened, the aroma of fresh Cinnamon is released into the air.
 The candy bar itself contains no Cinnamon, but the sensation from the scent of the spice adds to the chocolate indulger’s experience.
 Apparently, the tongue can distinguish only seven different tastes, while the nose can recognize over 700.

 According to the chef, the taste of maize is considered bitter and unpleasant, but the aroma is inviting and pleasant.
 This aroma in the form of vapor gives the diner the experience of the spice without the taste.